kumahq/kuma-website/app/_src/production/upgrades-tuning/upgrades.md

 ## Multizone

 To upgrade {{site.mesh_product_name}} with a multizone deployment, first upgrade the global control plane.
 Then, upgrade zone control planes.
-As a last step, upgrade data plane proxies.
+As a last step, upgrade data plane proxies by manually restarting them.